Dominik-1997/music-player/README.md

 # music-player

-you gotta download your own music since github doesnt allow anything bigger than 25mb for me
+You have to download your own .wav music since github doesn't allow anything bigger than 25mb for me

 In this project I practiced mulithreading